 - Back in the GIS module, use the GIS | Shape > Feature Object command to open the GIS to Feature Objects wizard.

 - In the first step of the wizard, make certain the drain coverage is selected and the correct shapefile is selected.

 - In the second step of the wizard, make certain the Type and Conductivity columns are set correctly.

 - After converting the shapefile to the map coverage, review the arcs and attributes.
 Clean up the coverage if needed.

 - Finally, map the coverage to your MODFLOW model.

 This workflow can be used for other MODFLOW attributes that are in shapefiles and need to be added to your MODFLOW project in GMS.
 For example, this workflow could be used to import a shapefile for wells, rivers, or other MODFLOW features.
 This workflow can also be used when importing MODFLOW projects into GMS where the MODFLOW project was created using other software.

-Try out using annotations to navigation your groundwater project in GMS today!
+Try out using shapefiles to import drain data into GMS today!